charlievieth/xtools/gopls/doc/settings.md

 If company chooses to use its own `godoc.org`, its address can be used as well.

+Modules matching the GOPRIVATE environment variable will not have documentation links in hover.

 Default: `"pkg.go.dev"`.

 ##### **linksInHover** *bool*